 How can you build an effective criminal defense strategy?

 Find a Good Attorney

 Your life and liberty are at stake.
 A good attorney will work to understand your needs during this time and also allow you to assess the likelihood of conviction.
 If you are working with a seasoned defense veteran in your jurisdiction, they likely have a history of interactions with the prosecutor, and know what to expect.
 A good attorney will try to glean from the prosecutor the initial disposition toward the case without disclosing any sensitive details or confidential information.
 They can also use this as an early opportunity to discuss arrangements for the exchange of discovery.

 Conduct Your Own Investigation

 The police will not focus on finding exculpatory evidence for you or your case.
 You need to do your own homework.
 If you have the resources, a reliable private investigator such as Morse Investigation Services provides tremendous help in this process.
 You and your investigator should attempt to contact the witnesses listed in the police report, as well as the reporting officer.
 Visit the alleged crime scene and take your own photographs.
-Interview friends and acquaintances of both your client and the alleged victim.
-Gather any documentary evidence from your client or the parties you interview.
-Contact expert witnesses whose areas of expertise may be helpful to a jury in understanding your client’s position.
+Interview friends and acquaintances of both yourself and the alleged victim.
+Gather any documentary evidence from you and the parties you interview.
+Contact expert witnesses whose areas of expertise may be helpful to a jury in understanding your position.

 Note All Constitutional and Statutory Issues